hannahmengler/hannahmengler.github.io/_pages/writing.md

 ## _caffeinehannah's weekly brew_

 My weekly(ish) newsletter about the things I love, from V.C.
-Andrews to old Hollywood icons to kitschy interior design.
+Andrews to old Hollywood actors to kitschy interior design.
 Each newsletter focuses on a subject from one of three categories: “classic trash” (essays on books, movies, and television), “love letters” (to icons & inspirations), or “perfect vibes” (essays on aesthetics).
 Subscribe [here](https://caffeinehannah.substack.com/).

 ## _Friends on the Internet_